Windscreen Replacement Insurance

 Typically it will not affect your cover in any way except in that it lets you make broken glass claims without paying an excess or losing applicable bonuses.

-Is my car roadworthy with a cracked windscreen?
+Can you drive with a cracked windscreen?

 Why get excess-free windscreen replacement?